aetperf/aetperf.github.io/_posts/2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

   <img width="800" src="/img/2024-01-03_01/output_41_0.png" alt="Sample points queries mosaic">
 </p>

 This example demonstrates DuckDB's effective management of system resources, showcasing its ability in handling memory constraints and efficiently leveraging CPU resources during data operations.
+However, when considering the combined factors of memory usage and elapsed time, Psycopg2, ADBC, and Turbodbc also emerge as noteworthy tools, showcasing their impressive capabilities.

 ## Postcript